Handling events

 Once a subscription has been defined, the raised message will be handled by the update function as usual.

-Sometimes, we need to talk to an application from external events handlers or other points in code far away from the mount point.
-Consider an app that uses web sockets, or a singe page application that uses multiple mount points for lazy loading.
-For these and other use cases, Flame provides a mount function that takes an application id, as well a send function to raise messages for application ids
+Sometimes, we need to talk to an application from external events handlers or other points in the code away from the mount point.
+Consider an app that uses web sockets, or a singe page application that uses multiple mount points for lazy loading, or just some initialization events.
+For these and other use cases, Flame provides a mount (no trailing underscore) function that takes an application id, as well a send function to raise messages for application ids

 mount :: forall id model message.
 Show id => QuerySelector -> AppId id message -> Application model message -> Effect Unit